 Living near the beach has been your dream for years.
 However, since you’ll be on a fixed income, you need to find an affordable spot.

-In May 2022, the median home selling price in the U.S. was $430,982, according to Redfin.
-You might be willing to pay a bit more to live by the beach, but you don’t want to stretch your budget too far.
+In August, the median home listing price in the U.S. was $435,000, according to Realtor.com.
+You might be willing to pay to live by the beach, but you don’t want to stretch your budget too far.

 Thankfully, there are plenty of beach towns that offer the best of both worlds — affordable living and a large population of seniors.

 Choosing one of these retirement hot spots will offer plenty of opportunities to make friends while living within your means.
 Here’s a look at five affordable U.S. beach towns for retirees, so you can start planning your new life on the beach.

 Garden City, South Carolina

 Located approximately 10 miles south of Myrtle Beach, Garden City, South Carolina, is a small resort town with a population of 10,600 — and 38% of residents are 65 years old and up.

 Covering about 5.5 square miles, Garden City offers easy access to the beach from anywhere you choose to live.
 The median home selling price is $232,450, as of February 2023, which is notably less than the national average.